joostdecock/site/pages/about/donations-pledge.md

 I hope to continue to do that, because I like the idea that 100% of what you give goes to charity.

-However, I cannot pledge this,because if this project becomes wildly successful, it would bankrupt me to pay the transaction fee on all donations.
+However, I cannot pledge this, because if this project becomes wildly successful, it would bankrupt me to pay the transaction fee on all donations.

 ## Donations history